sweeneyian/VersiLab_Plugin/README.md

 'CorePopulationOCV' uses the results of cores detected in 'CoreDetectionOCV' to draw circles in the starting of camera image stream.

-To implement a new image processing algorithm called 'NewAlgorithm'
+To implement a new image processing algorithm called 'NewAlgorithm' that gaussian blurs the image stream

 create a  NewAlgorithm.java file in com.Proteus.algorithms